f3d-app/f3d/doc/dev/TESTING.md

 Rerun the test, it should now pass.

 ### Recovering baselines from CI
-Occassionally you may need to recover a baseline from the CI, becuase you can not generate the baseline image on your local environment.
+Occasionally you may need to recover a baseline from the CI.
 If this is required, create a PR and let the test run (fail) on CI.
-Check the actions run summary on Github and download the appropriate `baseline` archive based on your OS.
+Check the actions run summary on Github and download the appropriate `baseline` archive.
 Extract it and navigate to the `build/Testing/Temporary/TestName.png`.
 Extract this file and add it to the `testing/baselines` directory.

 ### Creating Interaction tests
-Sometimes you contribute changes that affect how the end user interacts with F3D, example toggling orthographic projection on/off or zooming in or out of the rendered image.
-These are simulated by interaction tests.
-F3D has the functionality to record any mouse wheel scrolls, mouse movements as well as keypresses to a file.
+Sometimes you may contribute changes that affect how the end user interacts with F3D, example, toggling orthographic projection on/off or zooming in/out of the rendered image.
+These human interactions are simulated by interaction tests.
+F3D has the functionality to record human interactions such as mouse wheel scrolls, mouse movements as well as keypresses to a file.
 This is enabled by running

 ```
 f3d --interaction-test-record ./TestName.log
 ```

 where
-- `TestName` should be the name of the test case. `TestName.log` should be added to the `./testing/recordings` directory.
+- `TestName` should be the name of the test case.

-Care should be taken to perform the minimum number of events to simulate the interaction.
-For instance, if you want to simulate the number `5` being pressed, there should be no mouse events or other keypress events.
-To save the file, exit `f3d`
+While recording the interaction, care should be taken to perform the minimum number of events to simulate the interaction.
+For example, if you want to simulate the number `5` being pressed, there should be no mouse events or other keypress events during the recording of the interaction.
+The interaction file is saved when `f3d` is exited.

 You can verify that your interaction test file is correct by running